ericschreiber/DPHPC23-SmokyRhino/README.md

 ## run all tests
 run all tests that we have by executing "./tests.sh".
-Each test executable should then print out something along the lines of "success running all tests for class X" (that's how you can check if all tests passed). should you create new tests that do not get run by "tests.sh" you have to add the path to the folder where the tests sit to the script.
+Each test executable should then print out something along the lines of "success running all tests for class X" (that's how you can check if all tests passed). should you create new tests that do not get run by "tests.sh" you have to add the path to the folder (make sure the only executables in this folder are tests because all excutables will be run) where the tests sit to the script.